jkemppainen/gamedev-joni-overlay/README.md

 ### C) Using Layman

-Edit your `/etc/layman/layman.cfg` file to include the URL of my repositories.xml for example as follows
+Edit your `/etc/layman/layman.cfg` file to include the URL of my repositories.xml.
+For example

 ```
 overlays  :